 plans changed!
 I decided to drive to Jackson and spend the night.
 My friends had unexpected things to do so I drove my van to Alpine, Wyoming to find that 40miles from Jackson there weren’t any RV spots and if they were available the site would cost $60-100.00.

 started the ride following a large herd of sheep.
 Notice the puppy near the horse – in training!
+Beautiful country – Oregon Trail! my campsite near Soda Springs, Idaho Soda Creekis is a ve

 here I am still in Cub River RV Park outside of Preston, Idaho having a great time.
 I have made friends with Denise the owner of the park and Gay a neighbor.
 Yesterday, we drove to Bear Lake- saw both Idaho and Utah lake shore..
 I have been offered a job to stay at the park and help out.
 Life is interesting!
 We are driving to Jackson Hole tomorrow.
 This place is close to many amazing areas !
+I will be meeting up with Rose & Steven this weekend after helping out this weekend with a full RV park!

 For the last 10 days I have stayed in a small RV park 9 miles from Preston, Idaho.
 This family owned business has become an oasis for me.
 The Cub River runs briskly through the park filled with shade trees, grassy area and a koi pond.
 Denise the owner is Friendly and all about customer service.
 I highly recommend this campground!
 Here are pictures of a nearby area- snowed on the peaks two nights ago!

-Cache Mountains in Idaho
+Cache Mountains Cache Mountains in Idaho campground

 This is the most beautiful Forest!
 The mountains are lush with flowers that are garden like, all sorts of trees and bushes.
 Mother Nature sure did good !